-- 3. If you have not temporarily disabled SELinux, you may get a warning.
-Accept the default y, and continue. - 4.
+- 1. If you have not temporarily disabled SELinux, you may get a warning.
+Accept the default (y), and continue. - 2.
 By default, Ambari Server runs under root.
-Accept the default n at the Customize user account for ambari-server daemon prompt, to proceed as root.
-If you want to create a different user to run the Ambari Server, or to assign a previously created user, select y at the Customize user account for ambari-server daemon prompt, then provide a user name.

-- 5. If you have not temporarily disabled iptables you may get a warning.
-Enter y to continue. - 6.
-Select Custom JDK, you must manually install the JDK on all hosts and specify the Java Home path.
+Accept the default (n) at the Customize user account for ambari-server daemon prompt, to proceed as root.
+If you want to create a different user to run the Ambari Server, or to assign a previously created user, select y at the Customize user account for ambari-server daemon prompt, then provide a user name. - 3.
+If you have not temporarily disabled iptables you may get a warning.
+Enter y to continue. - 4.
+Select a JDK version to download.
+Enter 1 to download Oracle JDK 1.8.
+Alternatively, you can choose to enter a Custom JDK.
+If you choose Custom JDK, you must manually install the JDK on all hosts and specify the Java Home path.